jimibue/special-spork/GIT_UNDO.md

 Sometme you will see the Git documentation saying something about **HEAD**.
 For example:

-The branch must be fully merged in HEAD.
+The branch must be fully merged in HEAD.s

 But what exactly is Git **HEAD**?